microsoft/vscode-webview-ui-toolkit-samples/README.md

 ### Framework samples

-A set of sample extensions using various web frameworks to render the webview UI.
+A set of sample extensions that demonstrate how to use various web frameworks to render the webview UI.

 | Sample extension                                              | Description                                                           |
 | --------------------------------------------------------------| --------------------------------------------------------------------- |